It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-Sure enough, on arrival at the reserve, the tree-tops were only occasionally disturbed by promising gusts of breeze.
-It was worth a try - and I had Plan B in mind.
+Sure enough, on arrival at the reserve, the treetops were only occasionally disturbed by promising gusts of breeze.
+It was worth a try, and I had Plan B in mind.
 Taking the small paper craft out near the middle of the field, a few short flights ensued.
-If you could call them 'flights'.
-More like brief pull-ups followed by almost immediate landings.
+If you could call them "flights."
+They were more like brief pull-ups followed by almost immediate landings.

-Finally a more prolonged gust swept through as over 30 meters (100 feet) of thread went out.
-It was slow going, as the kite held a 20 degree line angle while edging out and upwards.
-As suddenly as it came, the air movement stopped and the kite was down seconds later.
-But at least there was the small satisfaction of seeing the new kite spend some time in the air.
-Even if the whole thing from launch to landing was under 5 minutes!
+Finally, a more prolonged gust swept through as over 30 meters (100 feet) of thread went out.
+It was slow going, as the kite held a 20-degree line angle while edging out and upward.
+As suddenly as it came, the air movement stopped, and the kite was down seconds later.
+But at least there was the small satisfaction of seeing the new kite spend some time in the air—even if the whole thing from launch to landing was under 5 minutes!

-So much for a really long flight today...
+So much for having a really long flight today.

-Winds were rather high, so it was expected that a thread break or 3 would have to be dealt with.
+Winds were rather high, so it was expected that a thread break or three would have to be dealt with.
 But I wasn't prepared for what happened.

 Out at Knox Park, a large square field, the Paper Sode was soon up.
-Sporting a new streamer from the tail which matched the other 2 in width and length.
-Out near the middle of the dry surface, the Sode was coping well with gusts around the top of the Moderate range.
-That is, 28kph.
-However, even greater mayhem was occurring in some of the tree-tops ringing the field.
-An ominous sign it turned out.
+The kite was sporting a new streamer from the tail which matched the other two in width and length.
+Out near the middle of the dry surface, the sode was coping well with gusts around the top of the moderate range.
+That is, 28 kph.
+However, even greater mayhem was occurring in some of the treetops ringing the field.
+This was an ominous sign, as it turned out.

-There must have been an almighty rising air component to the gust since the kite just kept charging along about 15 meters (50 feet) up.
-Flat on it's face and not losing any height at all!
+There must have been an almighty rising-air component to the gust since the kite just kept charging along about 15 meters (50 feet) up.
+It was flat on its face and not losing any height at all!
 The paper disappeared from view behind the very top of a tall tree.
 And that was that.

-A search of the whole area failed to find any trace of the Paper Sode. :-( Not in a tree-top, not on the ground or even on any roof-top that I could see.
+A search of the whole area failed to find any trace of the Paper Sode :-( —not in a treetop, not on the ground, or even on any rooftop that I could see.
 Some kid's going to get a free kite after school I think.
-Maybe in the next suburb!
+And that might be in the next suburb!

-Soooooooo ...
-All is not lost, apart from the time and petrol expended in logging flight time.
+Soooooooo ... all is not lost, apart from the time and petrol expended in logging flight time.
 The flying of prototypes so far, including the 3 minutes or so observed today, has brought the design right up to scratch.
-The e-book will be commenced immediately, and the new kite will be used to fly the 3 hours needed for certification of durability.
+The e-book will be commenced immediately, and the new kite will be used to fly all 3 hours needed for certification of durability.

 Sode Rises Higher